ci-mustafa/ci-mustafa/README.md

 ## About Me

 👋 Hi there!
-I'm Mustafa Akbari, an experienced Python and Django developer.
-Currently, I am enrolled in a full-stack development bootcamp at Code Institute, where I am expanding my skills in front-end technologies and full-stack development.
+I'm Mustafa Akbari, with a strong background in IT administration and database administration.
+Currently, I am enrolled in a full-stack development bootcamp at Code Institute, where I am enhancing my skills in web design and development.
+I am passionate about continuing my journey in the dynamic world of web design and bringing my technical expertise to create impactful digital solutions.

 ## Interests